What Is the Best Way to Get More Construction Leads?

 How much should a contractor spend on lead generation? +

-The standard benchmark for service businesses is 5-10% of annual revenue spent on marketing and lead generation combined.
-A contractor doing $1M in revenue should expect to invest $50,000-$100,000 a year across all channels.
+The standard benchmark for service businesses is 5-10% of annual revenue across all marketing and lead generation.
+A contractor doing $1M in revenue should plan on $50,000-$100,000 per year spread across channels.

 Are Angi and HomeAdvisor worth it for contractors? +